OpenSmashMod/OSM/README.md

 6. Any copy written material will be abandoned and rejected on sight.
 No exceptions.

-7. Under no Circumstances will any NSFW material enter this mod.
+7. Under no circumstances will any NSFW material enter this mod.
 No exceptions.

-8. Any and all forks of this mod will be privy to inclusion into OSM if the community or OSM wish it to be included.
-The Fork May be allowed to exist past this.
-The opposite works as well, any material from OSM may be used in any forks.
+8. Any and all forks of this mod will be privy to inclusion into OSM if the community or core OSM team wish it to be included.
+The fork may be allowed to exist past this.
+The opposite works as well, any material from OSM may be used in any forks, as long as the OSM team and the full list of OSM submitters are credited in a way that is very difficult to miss..